fluffware/legoshapes/README.md

 This will create the file shape.scad .

-When running openscad the file shape_parts needs to be in the search path
+When running openscad the file shape_parts.scad needs to be in the search path